aljosaosep/sparse-scene-flow/README.md

 0.  `make all`

 ### Running the sparse flow app
-0. Download KITTI or Daimler Robotcar dataset.
+0. Download KITTI
-0. Edit the config `%PROJ_DIR%/data/kitti_sample.cfg`, set all the paths (left/right image path, camera calibration).
-0. Run the sparse flow app eg. `sparseflow --config %PROJ_DIR%/config/default.cfg --start_frame 0 --end_frame 100`
+0. See python/python_example.py to see how to use visual odometry estimator

 ## Remarks
 * External libraries